TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 <div align="left">

 ## Function of the Subsystem
-In the proposed drone tracking system for Tennessee Technological University (TTU), the central computer module will serve as the primary processing hub, orchestrating the collection, analysis, and dissemination of data to ensure effective monitoring and management of drone activity on campus.​
+In the proposed drone tracking system for Tennessee Technological University Campus Police, the central computer module will serve as the primary processing hub, orchestrating the collection, analysis, and dissemination of data to ensure effective monitoring and management of drone activity on campus.​

 Data Aggregation and Processing:
 The central computer module is designed to collect Remote ID (RID) signal data exclusively from its onboard Bluetooth and Wi-Fi modules.
 These modules will continuously scan for RID broadcasts from nearby drones, in accordance with FAA regulations.
 Upon reception, the central computer will parse and process this data to extract key information such as drone identification, location, velocity, and operator metadata.
 This targeted aggregation approach ensures that only relevant, standards-compliant RID information is analyzed, providing a solid foundation for accurate drone detection and classification.